ByAU

 - Type: Open-source Ethereum client

-- Governance: Fully compatible with Ethereum Virtual Machine (EVM), supporting both permissioned and public networks
+- Governance: Fully aligned with the Ethereum Virtual Machine (EVM), making it a great fit for both public and permissioned networks

-- Use Cases: Enterprise Ethereum alliances, DeFi, tokenization, hybrid networks
+- Use Cases: Ideal for Enterprise Ethereum alliances, DeFi, tokenization, and hybrid networks

 Technical Deep Dive: Architecture & Core Features